How does a Baptist church work?

 Pastor Larry Burd has been the Senior Pastor of Calvary Baptist Church in Bethlehem, Pennsylvania since 1983.
 He is a graduate of Houghton College and Gordon-Conwell Theological Seminary.
 Pastor Burd pastored churches in Melrose, Mass. and Buffalo, N.Y. before moving to Bethlehem in 1983.

-As a pastor/evangelist, he has ministered the gospel in North America, Africa, Asia, Europe and South America.
+As a pastor/evangelist, he has ministered the gospel in North America, Africa, Asia, Europe, South America and Australia.
 The motto of his life is, “HE DIED FOR ME, I’LL LIVE FOR HIM.”

-Pastor Burd is host of “The Living Truth” television program, aired on 13 cable channels twice each week.
-He and his wife, Sharon, enjoy spending time with their four married children and their families.
+Pastor Burd is host of “The Living Truth” television program, aired on 13 cable channels as well as Dish and Directv, twice each week.
+He and his wife, Sharon, enjoy spending time with their four married children and their nine grandchildren.

 Pastor Larry Davies, Executive Pastor

-Pastor Davies is our Executive Pastor and has been leading worship at Calvary Baptist Church since 2003.
+Pastor Davies is our Executive Pastor and has been at Calvary since 2003.
 Before coming to Calvary, he lived in Florida where he served two different churches over a 12 year period as a full-time worship and music pastor.

 Born and raised in Long Island, N.Y., Pastor Davies graduated with a Bachelor of Music from Nyack College and a Master of Science from the University of Bridgeport.
 Soon after his graduation, he moved with his wife, Marie, to serve as Director of Music at The Kings Academy in West Palm Beach, Fla. where he served for 16 years as a teacher and eventually as Vice President.
 He was also chairman of the music department at Miami Christian College for four years.
 He has also served as a part-time Minister of Music at Haverhill Baptist Church, Wayside Baptist Church and Lake Osborne PCA and full-time Minister of Music at Orangewood PCA and Old Cutler PCA.